tsDaenor/ops3-g02/Windows/Cheat-sheet/DeployingAndManagingWS2012.md

 #### Get the adapter alias and index
 `Get-NetAdapter`
 #
-EXTRA: View all the properties and the actions associated with Get-NetAdapter: `Get-NetAdapter | Get-Member`
+View all the properties and the actions associated with Get-NetAdapter: `Get-NetAdapter | Get-Member`
 #### Set a fixed IP Address
 1. Disable DHCP: `Set-NetIPInterface -InterfaceAlias "<fill in adapter alias>" -DHCP Disabled -PassThru`.
 Set-NetIPInterface doesn't return anything but the '-PassThru' parameter returns the status of the IP interface.
 2. Set the static IPv4 Address: in the example is the 192.168.10.0/24 subnet used